-Identification of the respondent authority

-- \1.
-Please enter your name and surname

-- \2.
-State

-- \3.
-Contact person/email

-- \4.
-Name of the authority

-- \5.
-Are you a member of BEREC?
+Identification of the respondent authority \1.
+Please enter your name and surname \3.
+Contact person/email \4.
+Name of the authority \5.
+Are you a member of BEREC? \5.1.

-- O Yes

-- O No

-- \5.1.
 Do you want to inform BEREC about measures or actions you may have taken regarding the environmental sustainability of the electronic communications industry (or more broadly regarding of the ICT sector) and that BEREC is not yet aware of?

-- O Yes, please specify

-- O No

-- O N/A

-\5.2.
-Do you foresee future projects to examine environmental sustainability issues in the sector you would like to share?
+O Yes, please specify \5.2.
+Do you foresee future projects to examine environmental sustainability issues in the sector you would like O Yes, please specify